 Tuesday, 11 May 2021

 The transition to secondary school is a big milestone in a young person’s life.
 Although exciting, it can also throw up challenges.
-The effects of COVID-19 have added new challenges for young people starting secondary school in September.

 Talking about transitions